 Carrie Holloran, MA, LPC, NCC

 I am, among many things, a Pacific Northwesterner at heart, originally from Sammamish, Washington.
-I have been married for eleven years, and love living in the city of Portland with my husband and sweet dog.
+I have been married for thirteen years, and love living in the city of Portland with my husband, 15 month old, and sweet dog.
 It is my own personal story of pain, anxiety, struggle and healing that inspires my work with my clients, and I am so deeply grateful to have been able to turn my passion into a job!

 Therapy gives us an opportunity to create and experience those in-between spaces in life when your story is given a voice, and the therapy relationship begins.